-If you want your customers' forgiveness for when your company messes up, science says you have to buy it.
-Wait-- I know that sounds like the last thing you want to hear, but let me explain.
+If you want your customers' forgiveness when your company messes up, science says you have to buy it.
+Wait--I know that sounds like the last thing you want to hear, but let me explain.

 A recent study by University of Chicago economist and former chief economist at Uber John List says that people best respond to an apology when it actually costs the one apologizing something, especially in business.

-According to an article about the study, List says he was inspired to study the science of apologies after he experienced a particularly bad ride with Uber and was disappointed that he never actually received an apology for it.
+According to a Business Insider article about the study, List says he was inspired to study the science of apologies after he experienced a particularly bad ride with Uber and was disappointed that he never actually received an apology for it.

 To study the science of apologizing, List recruited Ben Ho, an economist at Vassar College who proposed the theory that all meaningful apologies come with the apologizer having to acknowledge they've suffered at some kind of cost.